GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Experiments

 \subsection{Analysis}

-\textbf{\method{} recovers rewards with high accuracy.} We first examine whether \method{} evolutionary search (Phase 1) can successfully recover the underlying task reward from demonstrations alone.
+\textbf{\method{} recovers rewards with high accuracy.} We first examine whether \method{} evolutionary search (Phase 2) can successfully recover the underlying task reward from demonstrations alone.
 We evaluate this in two settings using \emph{BabyAI}: (i) a single-level setting, where the model infers a task-specific reward, and (ii) a more challenging multi-level setting, where \method{} must learn a single, general reward function conditioned on both state and a language goal.

-In Figures~\ref{fig:ablation_num_samples} and \ref{fig:multi_training}, we show that the fitness consistently reaches 1.0 across all BabyAI tasks in both single- and multi-level settings, as well as on AndroidControl.
-A fitness of 1.0 corresponds to assigning higher values to all goal states than to non-goal states.
+In Figures~\ref{fig:ablation_num_samples} and \ref{fig:multi_training}, we show that the reward accuracy consistently reaches 1.0 across all BabyAI tasks in both single- and multi-level settings, as well as on AndroidControl.
+A fitness of 1.0 corresponds to assigning higher values to all expert states than to negative states.

 We further ablate two aspects of the algorithm.
 First, we analyze sample efficiency by varying the number of expert and negative demonstrations.
 Results on BabyAI (Figure~\ref{fig:num_samples_first_figure}) show non-trivial performance even with a single demonstration, with gradual improvement and perfect scores achieved using only eight expert trajectories.
-The number of negative trajectories also plays a role, though to a lesser degree: for example, fitness of $0.95$ is achieved with just a single negative trajectory, provided that sufficient expert trajectories are available (Figure~\ref{fig:num_samples_second_figure}).
+The number of negative trajectories also plays a role, though to a lesser degree: for example, accuracy of $0.95$ is achieved with just a single negative trajectory, provided that sufficient expert trajectories are available (Figure~\ref{fig:num_samples_second_figure}).

 Finally, we assess the robustness and efficiency of the evolutionary process.
-As shown in Figure~\ref{fig:multi_training}, in the multi-task setting GRACE reliably converges to a high-fitness reward function in fewer than 100 generations (i.e., evolutionary search steps), demonstrating the effectiveness of our LLM-driven refinement procedure.
+As shown in Figure~\ref{fig:multi_training}, in the multi-task setting GRACE reliably converges to a high-fitness reward function in fewer than 100 generations (i.e., evolutionary search steps) and no additional trajectories from the learner agent ($M=1$), demonstrating the effectiveness of our LLM-driven refinement procedure.

-\textbf{\method{} outperforms other IRL and online RL}: To validate the quality of the inferred reward model, we compare against two approaches.
-First, we employ PPO~\cite{schulman2017proximal}, as a representative algorithm for online RL, with both \method{} as a reward as well as a groundtruth sparse success reward.
+\textbf{Comparison with Baselines}: To validate the quality of the inferred reward function, we compare against two approaches.
+First, we use PPO~\citep{schulman2017proximal} to optimise both the rewards recovered by \method{} as well as the groundtruth sparse reward.
 Clearly, the latter should serve as an oracle, while it does not benefit from dense rewards.
+As an IRL baseline, we compare against GAIL~\citep{ho2016gail}.
+GAIL is trained with a large dataset of $2,000$ expert trajectories per task.